 The University receives pledges and bequests of financial support from corporations, foundations and individuals.
 Revenue is recognized when a pledge representing an unconditional promise to pay is received and all eligibility requirements, including time requirements, have been met.
 In the absence of such a promise, revenue is recognized when the gift is received.
-Endowment pledges do not meet eligibility requirements, as defined by GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, and are not recorded as assets until the related gift is received.
+Endowment pledges do not meet eligibility requirements, as defined by GASB, and are not recorded as assets until the related gift is received.